chennamjaya/File_Backup_Storage_AWS_S3/README.md

 Redirect the output to a log file to record any mistakes or outputs:
 0 2 * * * /mnt/c/Users/vaishnavi/my-website/File_Backup_Storage_AWS_S3/backup.sh >> /mnt/c/Users/vaishnavi/my-website/File_Backup_Storage_AWS_S3/backup.log 2>&1

-2. Examine the Log File: After the cron job completes, review the log file for any issues. cat /mnt/c/Users/vaishnavi/my-website/File_Backup_Storage_AWS_S3/backup.log Automating with Windows
+2. Examine the Log File: After the cron job is completed, review the log file for any issues. cat /mnt/c/Users/vaishnavi/my-website/File_Backup_Storage_AWS_S3/backup.log Automating with Windows
 If you're running Windows and utilizing WSL, the procedures above will work.
 If you do not wish to use WSL, you can use Task Scheduler: